Chaste/Chaste.github.io/site/content/docs/user-tutorials/RunningMeshBasedSimulations.md

 ```

 To view the results of this and the next test in Paraview it is necessary to explicitly
 generate the required .vtu files.
-This is detailed in the [wiki:UserTutorials/VisualizingWithParaview] tutorial.
+This is detailed in the [Visualizing With Paraview](docs/user-tutorials/visualizingwithparaview) tutorial.
 Note that the results in Paraview may appear different to those in the java based visualizer.
 This is related
 to the different methods used to generate voronoi tesselations in each and is resolved through the use of
 'ghost nodes', as shown in the next test.